 Graeser Station Development Update

-Stay informed about the proposed development at Graeser & Olive
+Project overview, stay informed about the proposed development at Graeser & Olive

 Recall that QuikTrip gave up on their bid for this property in December 2022 after extensive litigation led by property owner, Gershman, culminating in Missouri Supreme Court involvement.

-As of July 2025, Graeser Station is a proposed commercial development at the southwest corner of Olive Boulevard and Graeser Road.
+As of Dec 2025, Graeser Station is a proposed commercial development at the southwest corner of Olive Boulevard and Graeser Road.

 DeveloperGarrison Companies led by Garrison “Gary” Hassenflu